 Connecting Kindle Fire to PC can transfer files including e-books, music, video, and photos.
-But sometimes, when you connect the Fire HD 10 Tablet or Kindle Paperwhite to the Windows 10, the computer cannot recognize it or the Kindle Fire is not showing up on PC at all.
+But sometimes, when you connect the Fire HD 10 Tablet or Kindle Paperwhite to the Windows 10 or Windows 11, the computer cannot recognize it or the Kindle Fire is not showing up on PC at all.

 There are several solutions you can try to make your computer see the Kindle Fire or Kindle Oasis eReader or Paperwhite the minute the Kindle device is connected to Windows 10.